pBeani/rick-and-morty/README.md

 SPA developed with Vue.js, Quasar, TS and Vue Apollo, to consume the Rick and Morty GraphQL API.

+To run the dev server, create your .env file and add the GRAPHQL_URI path, so Apollo can connect to the API.

 Live: https://pbeani.github.io/rick-and-morty-prd

 ## Install the dependencies